mozilla-services/docs/source/storage/apis-2.0.rst

     on has been modified since the timestamp given, the request will fail.
     It has the same semantics as the standard If-Unmodified-Since header, but the value is expressed in milliseconds.

-**X-Confirm-Delete**

-    This header must be present before the server will honour a request to delete all of the user's syncstorage data.
-If not present then a precondition error will be returned.

 Response Headers